Updated:

 - Supplier: adidas

-- Home Kit: A layered geometric pattern spreads across Saudi Arabia’s 2026 home shirt, sitting on a deep green background with blue and purple accents.
+- Home Kit: A layered geometric pattern covers Saudi Arabia’s 2026 home shirt, set against a deep green background with blue and purple accents.
 White adidas shoulder stripes and a tonal federation crest complete the design.

 - Qualification: Finished in the automatic places in AFC qualifying ahead of Oman, Jordan and Kyrgyzstan.